coolwanglu/pdf2htmlEX/README.md

 I should be much more user-friendly than pdf2htmlEX.

 * Lu Wang <coolwanglu@gmail.com>
-  * Messages in Chinese, English or Japanese are accepted
+  * Accepting messages in Chinese, English or Japanese

 ### Special Thanks